nidhinmk/AzureAI/README.md

    [Agents with Azure AI Foundry](/AgentService.md) - Securely build, deploy, and scale high-quality, extensible AI agents with Azure AI Foundry Agent Service.

-   [AI with Visual Studio](/AIVisualStudio.md) - Develop an AI agent with VS Code extension
+   [AI with Visual Studio](/AIVisualStudio.md) - Develop an AI agent with VS Code extension.

+   [Custom Function](/CustomFunction.md) - Create an agent that can use custom functions as a tool to complete tasks.

 ## Computer Vision